 7 – Miradouro da Graça

 Located northeast of São Jorge Castle is Miradouro da Graça.
-This small viewpoint borders the Graça Convent and Church (Igreja da Graça).
-Dating back to 1271, this covenant is one of the oldest in Lisbon.
+This small viewpoint borders the Graça Convent and Church (Igreja da Graça), one of the oldest in Lisbon, dating ba1271.

 The viewpoint is also known as Miradouro Sophia de Mello Breyner Andresen, named after a poet who would frequent this spot.
 The viewpoint is a popular meeting spot for locals in the summertime, especially at sunset.

-Do as the locals do and order a drink from the small kiosk café shaded by pine trees.
-Miradouro da Graça offers a wonderful view of the city below dominated by the castle and the 25th of April Bridge in the distance.
+Do as I do, and the locals, and order a drink from the small kiosk café shaded by pine trees.
+Miradouro da Graça offers a wonderful view of the city below, dominated by the castle and the 25th of April Bridge in the distance.

 8 – Miradouro de Santa Catarina

-While not as popular as other viewpoints in Lisbon, Miradouro de Santa Catarina is one of the best spots to view the 25th of April Bridge, the Christ the King statue, and the Tagus River.
-And, this is one of the best spots in Lisbon for sunset, especially with a drink in hand bought from the small kiosk café located on the terrace.
+While not as popular as other viewpoints in Lisbon, Miradouro de Santa Catarina is among the best spots to view the 25th of April Bridge, the Christ the King statue, and the Tagus River.
+I enjoy coming here at night for sunset, especially with a drink bought from the small kiosk café on the terrace.

 To locals, the viewpoint is known as Miradouro do Adamastor.
-Adamastor, whose statue overlooks the terrace, is a mythological character created by Portuguese poet Luís de Camões.
+Adamastor, whose statue overlooks the terrace, is a mythological character Portuguese poet Luís de Camões created.
 Adamastor symbolizes the Cape of Good Hope and the dangers Portuguese maritime expeditions faced at sea during the Age of Discovery.

 In the past, this viewpoint was a popular spot for watching ships as they sailed down the Tagus to locations around the world.